Daniel-KM/Omeka-S-module-IiifServer/README.md

 - When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image.
+- Separate IIIF Server (creation of manifests and media infos) and image server (tiling and display compliant with iiif specifications).

 Warning